varma-kakarlapudi/100-days-of-ALGORITHMS/README.md

 @ DAY 3 :
 JUMP SEARCH :

-       It is another searching technique whose timecomplexity is almost siilar to BINARY SEARCH . here in this search we jump from 2 to        4 then 8 then 16 and then 32 and so on .. so that the no of elements we search will decrease by a greater extent whencompared to        LINEAR SEARCH .
+       It is another searching technique whose timecomplexity is almost siilar to BINARY SEARCH .
+       Here in this search we jump from 2 to  4 then 8 then 16 and then 32 and so on .. so that the no of elements we search will decrease by a greater extent whencompared to LINEAR SEARCH .
   ##  ------> for this searching technique the array on which we perform searching is should be sorted .

 https://www.geeksforgeeks.org/jump-search/   (for further explanation you can also refer this link )